-As you already know, fire detection devices are essential, and functioning smoke alarms are your family’s first line of defense.
+As you already know, functioning fire detection devices are essential and properly placed smoke alarms are your family’s first line of defense.
 When shopping for one of these devices, you can choose between monitored and non-monitored.

 Non-monitored smoke alarms can be useful for warning people of a fire and providing them with more time to escape.
 However, they’re only beneficial if they’re functioning correctly, you’re at home and you’re alert.
 In many situations, traditional smoke detectors are not sufficient, such as if:

 - You’re not home when the smoke alarm detects the fire.